Map an entity to a complex query involving multiple tables in a spring boot application using hibernate.

 import org.hibernate.annotations.Subselect;

-import org.hibernate.annotations.Synchronize;@Entity
+import org.hibernate.annotations.Synchronize;

 @Subselect( “select row_number() over() as id, * from ( select ‘table1’ as tablename, max(date) from table1 “+